YoniDayan/hack/hackathons/openedxhack-may-2015.md

 ### First pitches

-Teams that made it through the first pitches were required to show working demos.
+Teams that made it through the first pitches were teams that had working demos to present.

 * [外语2CommonLanguage](#p1)
 * [Gutenberg and Bruxelles](#p3)